pyglet/pyglet/doc/programming_guide/migration.rst

 * ``pyglet.graphics.Texture``:
   ``Texture.blit_into`` was renamed to ``Texture.upload`` and
   ``Texture.get_image_data`` was renamed to ``Texture.fetch`` to better reflect that these involve GPU requests.

+* Graphics resource identities:
+  Backend-created resources such as textures, buffers, shaders, shader programs, framebuffers, renderbuffers, and vertex arrays now separate their backend ``handle`` from their stable pyglet ``key``.
+Use ``resource.handle`` when passing a resource to a backend API, and ``resource.key`` for equality, hashing, batching, or cache keys.
+The read-only ``resource.id`` alias is deprecated; replace it with ``handle``.

 * Fonts and text:
   ``pyglet.font.manager`` now supports custom font-name callbacks,